Semidefinite Programming and Nash Equilibria in Bimatrix Games: Bounds on for General Games

+It is also known (see e.g., Section 4 in~\cite{kalofolias2012computing}) that the CP factorization of a rank-2 CP matrix can be found to arbitrary accuracy in polynomial time.

-\begin{theorem} Suppose the constraints $x=y$ and $X=P=Y$ are added to~\ref{SDP2}.
-Then if a feasible solution $\M'$ to this new SDP is rank-2, either the $x$ and $y$ from its last column constitute a symmetric $\frac{1}{3}$-NE, or a symmetric $\frac{1}{3}$-NE can be recovered from $\M'$ in polynomial time.\end{theorem} \begin{proof} If $(x,y)$ is already a symmetric $\frac{1}{3}$-NE, then the claim is established.
-Now suppose that $(x,y)$ does not constitute a $\frac{1}{3}$-Nash equilibrium.
-Observe that since $x=y$, we must have $a=b$ and $c=d$.
-Then following the same reasoning as in the proof of Theorem~\ref{5/11e}, we have\\
+\begin{theorem} \jeffo{Suppose the constraint $P \succeq 0$ is added to~\ref{SDP2}.
+Then if \jeffg{in a feasible solution to this new SDP the matrix $P$} is rank-2, either $x$ and $y$ constitute a symmetric $\frac{1}{3}$-NE, or a symmetric $\frac{1}{3}$-NE can be recovered from $P$ in polynomial time.}\end{theorem} \begin{proof} If $(x,y)$ is already a symmetric $\frac{1}{3}$-NE, then the claim is established.
+Now suppose that $(x,y)$ does not constitute a $\frac{1}{3}$-Nash equilibrium. \jeffo{Similarly as in the proof of Theorem \ref{Thm: 1-1/k}, we can decompose $P$ into $\sum_{i=1}^2 \sigma_i a_ia_i^T$, where $\sum_{i=1}^2 \sigma_i = 1$ and each $a_i$ is a vector on the unit simplex.
+Then we have